The National Knowledge Exam®

 The National Knowledge Exam® (NKE) assesses your understanding of HR knowledge and skills.
 After you have passed the exam, you are considered a candidate for certification.

 The NKE is a multiple-choice assessment of knowledge in human resources.
 Of the 160 questions on the examination, 150 are designated as operational (intended to be scored), and 10 unscored are included for field test purposes.
-Most candidates write the examination in paper-and-pencil format, recording their responses on a scantron answer sheet.
 A candidate’s total score is calculated as their number of correct answers.

-Answer records from the two modes of administration are combined into a single data-set after the answer sheets are scanned.
-Then, a preliminary item analysis study is conducted in which the statistics that describe the quality of each question are used to identify if any questions demonstrate unsatisfactory measurement properties.
+Candidate responses are extracted from the line test delivery tool, and imported into a scoring and reporting software.
+Then, a preliminary item analysis study is conducted in which the statistics that describe the quality of each question is used to identify if any questions demonstrate unsatisfactory measurement properties.
 Such questions are then reviewed one-by-one by experts in human resources, and these experts decide whether or not the questions should be scored.
 Thus, the number of questions that ultimately are scored may not equal 150.
 Once these decisions are made, they are recorded in the answer key and an additional item analysis study is conducted to verify that the decisions were recorded correctly.

 Using the approved answer key, the answer records are then scored and equated.
 Equating is a statistical process used to be sure that everyone is held to the same passing standard.
 This is necessary because there are multiple versions of each exam, and these versions may vary slightly in difficulty.
 Thus, scores that result from this process account for the number of scored questions answered correctly by each individual as well as the difficulty of the version of the NKE used in the given test administration, such that scores represent the proficiency of each candidate relative to the standards established for the NKE.
 These scores are then scaled to a distribution that ranges from 200 to 800, with the criterion-referenced passing standard anchored at 500.
 A scaled score is a score that has been mathematically transformed from one scale to another scale that is used for reporting purposes.
 This transformation is similar to converting from pounds to kilograms.
 The weight of the object has not changed, only the units being reported.
 The scaling is performed by multiplying the raw score for each candidate by the expected standard deviation of the scaled-score distribution and then adding a constant that places the passing standard at 500.

-Should you wish to take this course to assist you in your exam preparations, you can register directly on the Captus Press site provided via the link above.
+- CPHR PEI has partnered with Captus Press for an online prep course to assist you in your exam prep.
+Should you wish to take this course to assist you in your exam preparations, you can register directly on the Captus Press site provided here: https://forward.captus.com/cphr/NKE

-Exam sittings are held twice a year and start at 9:00 AM local time.
-National exams are offered every June and November.
+Exam sittings are held twice a year at 9:00 AM and 1:00 PM local time.

-The next National Knowledge Exam (NKE) for Prince Edward Island is scheduled for Saturday, June 2, 2018.
-The registration deadline now closed.
+The next National Knowledge Exam (NKE) for Prince Edward Island is scheduled for June 1, 2023.
+The registration deadline is March 31, 2023.

-The cost for the NKE Exam is $400.00 plus HST.
-Late registrations are not permitted, regardless of circumstance.
-All registrations are subject to the deferral policy.
-Registrations cancelled prior to the registration deadline will incur a processing fee of $50.00 plus HST.
-Cancellations after the registration deadline are not possible as the deferral policy then applies.
 Please register as soon as you know you plan on writing the exam.
 Any last minute registrations that incur technical difficulties will not be permitted to register after the deadline, regardless of circumstance.
-You must be a member in good standing to register for the exam (dues must be paid).
+You must be a member in good standing to register for the exam (dues must be paid) and met the foundational course requirement.
 If you are not yet a member and plan to register for the next exam, you must apply (and pay) for membership prior to the exam deadline.

-Within 2 weeks of the registration deadline, you will be sent notification from us advising your application has been received and it will outline some details relating to the exam.
+You will be sent notification from us advising your application has been received and it will outline some details relating to the exam.
 Part of the process includes an official confirmation of your registration (by letter) including notification of exam security procedures and your test location.
 You will be required to retain the letter and bring it with you to the exam.
-Exam writers will receive exam results approximately eight (8) weeks after the exam date.

 Individuals that pass the NKE start the ten year clock to obtain the CPHR.
 They have ten years to complete the overall process to obtain the CPHR, provided they remain a member in good standing of our Association.